-Trafford Carers Centre offers a range of relaxation therapies including reflexology and massage to carers in Trafford at our Health and Wellbeing Centre, 2a Curzon Road, Sale M22 7DR.
-We aim to provide 6 free sessions to carers dependant on a carers needs.
+Trafford Carers Centre offers a range of relaxation therapies including reflexology and massage to carers in Trafford at our Health and Wellbeing Centre, 2a Curzon Road, Sale M33 7DR.
+We provide 2 free sessions to carers dependent on a carers needs.

 Our relaxation therapies are very popular, meaning that many people are on the waiting list.
 We try to prioritise people who have been on the list the longest and those under significant stress.
 We also prioritise people who have not yet received money from our Flexible Break Fund.
 The Centre is constantly trying to find more voluntary therapists so that your waiting time is reduced, so please bear with us.

 If you feel you would benefit from reflexology or massage and would like to book a session at Trafford Carers Centre then call on 0161 848 2400.

 What happens when you go for treatment?

 Once you arrive for your appointment the therapist will introduce themselves, help to make you feel at ease and answer any questions you may have.
 They will need to take some brief notes about your medical history.
 A session lasts an average of 30-60 minutes.